Customize Incident Layouts

 - Edit the section as required and clickOK.

-- Remove or duplicate a section, by selecting the section, clicking and selecting the relevant option.
+- To remove or duplicate a section, select the section, click and select the relevant option

 - Add fields and custom buttons.To add custom buttons, you need to create an automation and then add the buttons to the layout using the automation.
 These buttons can simplify and assist an analyst in carrying out various tasks.
 For example, add buttons for an analyst to self-assign an incident, link or unlink an incident, close an incident as a duplicate, generate a summary report, etc.The script that runs when an action button is clicked accepts only mandatory arguments through the pop up window and does not provide an option for any non-mandatory arguments to be filled in when the button is clicked.
 It is recommended to use a wrapper script to collect and validate arguments in scenarios where there can be a combination of mandatory and non-mandatory arguments for a button.In the following example, we will add a button to self assign an incident for an analyst.
 The automation is included in theCase Management - GenericContent Pack.